-Disclosure should be done whenever staff see a practice that they believe to be dangerous, unsafe, and abusive, illegal or against organisational policy.
+Disclosure should be done whenever staff see a practice that they believe to be dangerous, unsafe, abusive, illegal or against organisational policy.

 The safety of the person who has allegedly been abused must be ensured by the managers and staff of each individual service.
-Investigation into the alleged abuse will not be commenced by Age UK Salford until the situation has been discussed firstly with the relevant safeguarding of adults at risk Assessment/Investigation Team.
+Investigation into the alleged abuse will not be commenced by Age UK Salford and Trafford until the situation has been discussed firstly with the relevant safeguarding of adults at risk Assessment/Investigation Team.
 This is to avoid contamination of any possible evidence of abuse.

 In some circumstances an individual worker, volunteer or student in any role may feel that they have witnessed a practice that is dangerous, unsafe or abusive.
-If this is the case then they have a legal and moral duty to tell someone about it so that an appropriate person can intervene.
+If this is the case, then they have a legal and moral duty to tell someone about it so that an appropriate person can intervene.

 In most cases this will be a relatively simple process.
 Staff will need to tell their line manager and they will take action to stop this practice.
-In some cases it may be more difficult.
-For example, a manager may be involved in the poor practice and they may not listen to another point of view.
+In some cases, it may be more difficult.
+For example, a manager may be involved in poor practice and they may not listen to another point of view.
+You can also refer to our whistle blowing policy: AUKS04 Whistleblowing Policy.docx

-If this is the case then staff have a duty to tell the next most senior manager.
+If this is the case, then staff have a duty to tell the next most senior manager or the Safeguarding Lead.
 So, if staff felt that their line manager was acting in an abusive manner then they must tell the care services manager or another senior manager who could deal with the situation immediately.

 People who speak up will be protected.
 Disclosing information on poor practice can be very difficult.
-Staff may feel that if they speak up they will be ridiculed by their colleagues or that they may even lose their job.
-Age UK Salford however, has a moral and legal responsibility to protect its service users.
-The identity of staff raising concerns will not be revealed unless it is absolutely necessary to the investigation or the police or a court of law requires it.
+Staff may feel that if they speak up, they will be ridiculed by their colleagues or that they may even lose their job.
+Age UK Salford and Trafford, however, has a moral and legal responsibility to protect its service users.
+The identity of staff-raising concerns will not be revealed unless it is absolutely necessary to the investigation or the police or a court of law requires it.